-Did you know that £12 billion worth of food is wasted by households in the UK every year?
-By planning more and wasting less the average household could save up to £50 on their monthly shopping bill.
+Did you know that £12 billion of food is wasted by households in the UK every year?
+By planning more and wasting less, the average household could save up to £50 on its monthly shopping bill.

 By the time a baby has been potty trained, they will have used between 4,000 and 6,000 nappies.
-Real nappies not only reduce the amount going to waste that is going to landfill but could save you money too.
+Real nappies not only reduce the amount going to waste and ultimately landfill, but could save you money too.
 Even if you are not able to switch completely, any reduction in the number of disposable nappies you throw away will help.

-Visit the Warwickshire County Council Real Nappies Campaign webpages for more information on washable, reusable nappies.
+Visit the Warwickshire County Council Real Nappies Campaign for more information on washable, reusable nappies.

 Register with the Mail Preference Service to reduce the amount of unwanted junk mail through your door.

-Use cloth shopping bags or choose the 'bag for life' schemes operating at most supermarkets to reduce the amount of plastic bags that end up going to landfill.
+Use cloth shopping bags or choose the 'bag for life' schemes operating at most supermarkets to reduce the number of plastic bags that end up going to landfill.

 For further information, please contact the Streetscene team: